0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

+## Data Structure Visulization

+- This <a href="https://www.cs.usfca.edu/~galles/visualization/Algorithms.html">website</a> can be of great help in studying following data structures!!!

 ## Disjoint Sets

 Two sets are named *disjoint sets* if they have no elements in common.
 A Disjoint-Sets (or Union-Find) data structure keeps track of a fixed number of elements partitioned into a number of *disjoint sets*.
 The data structure has two operations: